Law School Public Interest Programs - Loan Repayment Assistance Programs (LRAP)

 Available for students who meet policy requirements.

-Thanks to the generosity of Roger Williams University and Jack and Sara McConnell, The Feinstein Institute established the Public Interest Loan Repayment Assistance Program in 2008.
-Through the program, we expect to award approximately eight grants of $4000 annually to graduates representing indigent clients in either civil or criminal proceedings.
+Thanks to the generosity of Roger Williams University and Jack and Sara McConnell, the Feinstein Center established the Public Interest Loan Repayment Assistance Program in 2008.
+Through the program, we award approximately eight grants of $4000 annually to graduates representing indigent clients in either civil or criminal proceedings.

 In 1998 students at the law school established a Loan Repayment Assistance Program (LRAP) for graduates who make a long-term commitment to public interest employment.
 The program provides financial assistance to help defray law school debt obligations for graduates who have chosen to pursue lower paid public interest/public service careers.
 The continuing commitment of our students, support of our faculty and administration, and generosity of our alumni/ae have strengthened the program over the years.